Wheelcube/chatlevel-n8n-node/README.md

 ### Receiving Messages (Webhook Trigger)

 1. Add **ChatLevel Trigger** node to workflow
-2. Select which events you want to receive
-3. Copy the webhook URL shown in n8n
+2. Copy the webhook URL shown in n8n
-4. In ChatLevel dashboard, go to your device settings
+3. In ChatLevel dashboard, go to your device settings
-5. Add the webhook URL and select the same events
+4. Add the webhook URL and select the events you want to receive
-6. Your workflow will now trigger automatically when events occur
+5. Your workflow will now trigger automatically when events occur

 ## Example Workflows